 Orientation

-Orientation includes two integrated components; Becoming a Learner and Who am I?
+Norris learners spend the first 10 days in orientation.
+Orientation includes several components, including development of the learner profile, exploration of the opportunities the learner can experience at Norris, and a culminating Who am I? presentation.
 Together these components focus on developing the skills and dispositions to be successful learners and building a deep understanding of self and others.
-When these two elements come together they offer a dynamic understanding of the learner all while building trusting relationships between peers, staff and learners, and our school community.
+When these elements come together they offer a dynamic understanding of the learner all while building trusting relationships between peers, staff and learners, and our school community.

 Becoming a Learner